Strata of discriminantal arrangements: The Gale transform and codimension two strata

 6-tuples of lines as above on a cubic surface $V$ correspond to the following homology classes in $H^2(V,\ZZ)$:

-Given such 6-tuple $h_i$, one has unique additional 6-tuple $h_i'$ characterized by the following: together with $h_i$ the collection $h_i'$ form a double six i.e. satisfies
+Given such 6-tuple $h_i$, one has a unique additional 6-tuple $h_i'$ characterized by the following: together with $h_i$ the collection $h_i'$ form a double six, i.e., the following relations are satisfied:

-In terms of lines and quadrics on $\PP^2$ corresponding to the lines on del Pezzo surface which is blown up in $\PP^2$ at 6 points, the second component $h_i'$ of double six in which the first component $h_i$, formed by the 6-tuple of exceptional curves, consists of proper preimages of the quadrics labeled in the way assigning to (the class of) exceptional curve $h_P$ contracted to a point $P \in \PP^2$ (the class of) the quadric $h_P'$ passing through points of the 6-tuple of points in $\PP^2$ distinct from $P$.
+Using the description of 27 lines above in terms of lines and quadrics on $\PP^2$ corresponding to the lines on a del Pezzo surface, the second component $h_i'$ of a double six, in which the first component $h_i$ is formed by the 6-tuple of exceptional curves, can be described as follows.
+The 6-tuple $h_i'$ consists of the proper preimages of quadrics labeled in the way which assigns to (the class of) exceptional curve $h_P$ contracted to a point $P \in \PP^2$ (the class of) the quadric $h_P'$ passing through points of the 6-tuple of points in $\PP^2$ distinct from $P$.

-Now existence of partition 6 tuples as in Proposition \ref{gale} is equivalent to existence of Eckardt point (i.e. a point common to a triple of lines on cubic surface) not involving the exceptional curves and to show Proposition \ref{gale} one need to show that such Eckardt point exists also for the second component of a double six.
-But each line containing pair of points on the plane $\P$ obtained by contraction of a 6-tuples of exceptional curves will be passing through a pair of 6 points on the plane $\P'$ obtained by contracting proper preimages of 6 quadrics on $\P$.
-Indeed, such a line through $P \in \P$ will intersect the proper preimage on blow up of $\P$ of the quadric not containing $P$ at one point (corresponding to the intersection point with this quadric distinct from the blown up point).
-Since blow up of 6 points and contracting proper preimages of 6 quadrics determined by these 6 points is isomorphism on the complement to quadrics which contains the concurrency point of the triple of lines, the claim follows. \end{proof}
+Now the existence of partition of 6-tuples as in Proposition \ref{gale} is equivalent to existence of Eckardt point (i.e., a point common to a triple of lines on cubic surface) not involving the exceptional curves and to show Proposition \ref{gale} one needs to show that such Eckardt point exists also for the second component of a double six.
+But each line containing a pair of points $P,P'$ on the plane $\P$ obtained by contraction of a 6-tuples of disjoint exceptional curves on del Pezzo surface will be passing through a pair of 6 points on the plane $\P'$ obtained by contracting proper preimages of 6 quadrics on $\P$.
+Indeed, such a line through $P \in \P$ will intersect the proper preimage on the blow up of $\P$ of the quadric not containing $P$ at exactly one point (corresponding to the intersection point with this quadric distinct from the blown up point).
+Since the blow up of 6 points and contracting proper preimages of 6 quadrics determined by these 6 points is an isomorphism on the complement to quadrics which contains the concurrency point of the triple of lines, the claim follows. \end{proof}